 This change impact the base messages of the data reported to ESMA and distributed by ESMA.
 This element is optional and will be used only in the derived messages of the data distributed by ESMA.

 Proposed implementation:

-Addition of the “Relevant Trading Venue” element, defined as “Trading venue of the record of the relevant competent authority determining the reference data for the instrument.”
+Addition of the “Relevant Trading Venue” element, defined as “Trading venue of the record used by the relevant competent authority to determine the reference data for the instrument.”